ckyeungac/edm-public-dataset/README.md

 # edm-public-dataset
-This repository lists the common public dataset used in educational data mining community.
+This repository lists public datasets used in educational data mining community.

 ----